Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 The first scenario involves a steady and continuous decline in your website’s performance.

-In this case, it isn’t a big and sudden problem.
+In this case, it isn’t a big or sudden problem.
 Some of the reasons behind a steady and continuous decline in search engine rankings include:

 - Neglected SEO efforts: Sometimes, the decline isn’t due to a sudden issue but rather a lack of consistent SEO efforts.
 If you’ve stopped optimizing your website, neglected content updates, or failed to adapt to algorithm changes, your rankings may gradually decline.